curegit/line-sticker-downloader/README.md

 ### IDs are consecutive

-- Official stickers are from 1
+- Official stickers are numbered starting from 1
-- Creator's stickers are from 1000000
+- Creator's stickers are numbered starting from 1000000

 ### Download multiple sticker packages

-Use CLI with a loop command.
+You can use the CLI with a loop command to download multiple sticker packages.

 - Bash